AleeCao/AleeCao/README.md

 # Hi, I’m Alexis Cao 👋
-I'm a junior SRE, highly interested in developing and implementing automated cloud-based solutions.
+I'm a junior DevOps, highly interested in developing and implementing automated cloud-based solutions.

-I have knowledge in language programmes such as C and Python and in leading cloud platforms such as AWS.
+I have knowledge in language programmes such as C, Python and Golang and in leading cloud platforms such as AWS.
 I design and implement reliable cloud infrastructure.
 I would like to put my abilities to work in a professional environment to keep growing in this field.

 # Skills